DV

 Strategy & risk

-IXUS tracks MSCI ACWI ex USA IMI Index with an index approach, while VXUS tracks FTSE Global All Cap ex US Index using an international strategy.
+IXUS tracks MSCI ACWI ex USA IMI Index with an index approach, while VXUS tracks FTSE Global All Cap ex US Index with an international approach.
+Beta is 0.93 for IXUS and 0.92 for VXUS, indicating VXUS is less volatile relative to the market.

 IXUS beta0.93